 The Alaskan Malamute may have a relatively short coat.
-However, this doesn’t mean that they aren’t big and fluffy.
-This powerful yet energetic spitz type dog originated from the wilderness of Alaska, where temperatures reach below freezing.
+However, this doesn’t mean that they aren’t big or fluffy.
+This powerful yet energetic spitz type dog originated from the wilderness of Alaska, where night time temperatures reach below freezing.

-Though they may be a great dog to give a hug, it’ll be difficult trying to get them to stay still for one.
+Though they may be a great dog to give a hug, it’ll be difficult trying to get them to stay still.
 It’s because Alaskan Malamutes love to play and have a ton of energy.
-They were bred to be heavy workers so maybe your best chance is to tire them out first!
+They were bred to be diligent workers so it’s a good idea to tire them out before giving them a hug!

 Highlights: Patient, Good-natured, Loyal

 The Newfoundland is more like a massive fluffy dog.
-Weighing upwards of 150 pounds in some cases, the Newfoundland is surprisingly patient and sweet.
-Like some of the other breeds, the Newfoundland does very well with kids – often called ultimate nanny dogs.
+Weighing upwards of 150 pounds, the Newfie is a surprisingly patient and sweet dog.
+Like a few other breeds, the Newfoundland does very well with kids – often being called the “ultimate nanny dogs.”

-Though Newfoundlands are great working dogs, they can also have a calm side.
-Plus, they are not big barkers, making them some of the best large apartment dogs.
-If your kids are looking for a highly huggable dog, take a long hard look at the Newfoundland.
+Newfoundlands are great working dogs, but they can also have a calm side.
+Plus, they are not big on the barking, making them some of the best large apartment dogs.
+If your kids need a huggable dog, take a long hard look at the Newfoundland.

 Highlights: Adaptable, Affectionate, Calm

 The Samoyed is the ultimate big fluffy white dog.
-These dogs come with an elegant solid white double coat that’s both thick and fluffy.
-They’re not as big as the Great Pyrenees, but coming in at roughly 50 pounds make them large dog breeds.
+These dogs come with an elegant solid white “double coat” that’s both thick and fluffy.
+They’re not as big as the Great Pyrenees, but coming in at roughly 50 lbs make them large dog breeds.

 Sammies do shed quite a bit.
-However, they don’t produce a lot of dander (allergens) from the coats, thus making them somewhat hypoallergenic dogs.
-And while Samoyeds can have calm personalities, the tireless worker in them comes out when necessary.
+However, they don’t produce a lot of dander (allergens) from their coats.
+In other words, they’re kind of like hypoallergenic dogs that shed a lot.
+And while Samoyeds have calm personalities, the tireless worker in them comes out when needed.